dean0x7d/pybinding/docs/tutorial/strain.rst

 The `triaxial_strain` function now has everything we need.
 We'll apply it to a slightly larger system so that we can clearly calculate the local density of states (LDOS).
-For more information about this computation method see the :doc:`greens` section.
+For more information about this computation method see the :doc:`kpm` section.
 Right now, it's enough to know that we will calculate the LDOS at the center of the strained system, separately for sublattices A and B.